Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Lessons Learned

 \subsection{The Comparison of Different Scenarios}

-To understand how the finders in the selected work adopted and contributed to best practices, we describe and compare their experiences based on the assessment stages in Section \ref{sec:assessment}.
-The comparison follows the order of the five stages: Pre-Assessment, Communication Channel, Messaging Infrastructure, Disclosure Policy and Message, and Post-Review.
+To understand how the finders in the selected work adopted and contributed to best practices, we describe and compare their experiences based on the operation stages introduced in Section \ref{sec:stage}.
+The comparison follows the order of the stages: Pre-Assessment, Communication Channel, Messaging Infrastructure, Disclosure Policy and Message, and Post-Review.